 And as a result, I followed the exact system I teach all my Blueprint students in Module 3 of our online course (PreVision), which meant:

 - Only 25% of my total portfolio was held in stocks – I’d sold off most of my holdings and locked away profits prior to this correction.

 - I limited the stocks I had leftover in my portfolio to a maximum of 0.5%-1% position sizes for each take.
 (One of our Blueprint Protection system rules).

-- I shorted the market prior to this, and while all of them were resulting in losses just prior to this period (December to February 2020), most of my shorts held are now in massive profit.
+- I shorted the market prior to this, and while all of them were resulting in losses just prior to this period (December to February 2020), most of my shorts held were in massive profit during March and April.